 - your length of experience.

-Starting salaries are around £16,000 and with experience this can increase to around £21,000.
+Starting salaries are around £16,000 and with experience this can increase to around £21,000 a year.
 In senior positions you might earn up to £30,000 or more.
 You may also earn extra through shift allowance and overtime pay.

-- You would spend most of your time working at a computer and using communication systems, such as phones and radios.
+- You would spend some of your time working at a computer and using communication systems, such as phones and radios.

 - You would spend some time outside at the aircraft you are dealing with (known as airside).

 - You would wear a uniform and possibly safety clothing such as ear defenders and a high visibility jacket.

 - Whether working inside a control room or airside, the environment is usually busy and noisy.

 - With deadlines to meet you can be under a lot of pressure.